-Best & Worst Days of the Week to Do Disneyland & Disney California Adventure
+Best & Worst Days of the Week to Do Disneyland & Disney California Adventure in 2026

 Wondering which days of the week to visit Disneyland and Disney California Adventure for the lowest crowds?
 This guide covers which dates have the lowest and highest wait times, plus commentary about weekdays vs. weekends, Halloween & Christmas seasons, how SoCal ticket deals impact daily attendance, and more.

 When it comes to choosing the best and worst times to visit Disneyland, there’s a lot to consider.
-If you’re planning a trip that will encompass multiple days–including weekdays and weekends, we recommend consulting our Disneyland Crowd Calendars to choose travel dates instead of this.
+If you’re planning a trip that will encompass multiple days–including weekdays and weekends, we recommend consulting our 2026 Disneyland Crowd Calendars to choose travel dates instead of this.
 That gets updated fairly regularly, with each individual month receiving a refresh right before it begins for optimal accuracy.

-For much of the last three years, conventional day of the week wisdom for Disneyland has been irrelevant or flat out wrong.
+For much of the last few years, conventional day of the week wisdom for Disneyland has been irrelevant or flat out wrong.
 Capacity constraints and the introduction of park reservations were big factors.
 Even though park reservations are longer needed to limit attendance for regular ticket holders most of the time, they’re still being used to redistribute crowds and normalize numbers.

-Even before, Annual Passes had more blockout dates that increasingly attempted to push locals away from weekends.
-That worked to an extent, and organic demand was manipulated and crowds were spread out throughout the week.
-Emphasis on ‘to an extent.’
-There was no perfect way to manage attendance with surgical precision, and weekends still were busier.
+There was no perfect way to manage attendance with surgical precision, and weekends still were much busier.
 That’s the natural end result with theme parks that are more reliant on locals than tourists most of the year.
 Visiting patterns could only be shifted so much via blockouts.

 In the last few years, park reservations have offered much more surgical precision than in the past.
 These work in tandem with Magic Key Annual Passholder blockouts to further limit the days that many locals can visit.
 Typically, park reservations for weekends fill up first for Magic Keyholders.
 And again, this is on top of blockout dates, during which they’re unable to visit entirely.